Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/analogueReport.md

 - Connect one of the summing op-amp input to 1 kHz sine wave with 100 $mV_{pp}$.

 - Connect the lower terminal of potentiometer to ground and the upper terminal to +15 V pin, then connect the potentiometer output to another input of the summing op-amp.
-So that the input voltage of the op-amp can be changed easily.
+So that the input voltage of the op-amp can be adjusted easily.

 - Increase the DC input using potentiometer, then observe and record the summing effect of the output signal.